-Weather Loaches are native to Australia, Canada, China, Japan, Korea, Northern Vietnam, Sakhalin Island and Siberia.
-However, they have been introduced into locations across the world, and wild populations can now be found in Germany, Italy, Kazakhstan, Philippines, Spain, Turkmenistan, the U.S.A., and Uzbekistan.
+Weather loaches are native to Australia, Canada, China, Japan, Korea, Northern Vietnam, Sakhalin Island, and Siberia.
+However, they have been introduced into locations across the world, and wild populations can now be found in Germany, Italy, Kazakhstan, the Philippines, Spain, Turkmenistan, the U.S., and Uzbekistan.
 This ever-widening distribution is due to several factors, including aquarium releases and farms where the fish are raised as a food source and for use as angling bait.

 Colors and Markings

 Although not extremely colorful, they have very expressive mannerisms.
-It is not unusual to see a Weather Loach resting on his pectoral fins as if they were arms, intently following your movements with his eyes.
-Some owners report that their Weather Loach likes to be touched and even petted.
+It is not unusual to see a weather loach resting on its pectoral fins as if they were arms, intently following your movements with its eyes.
+Some owners report that their weather loach likes to be touched and even petted.
 However, it is wise to always keep the tank well-covered to ensure they don't make a break for it.

 Weather Loach Habitat and Care

-Because the Weather Loach sifts through the substrate quite vigorously, it will often uproot plants that are not well rooted.
+Because the weather loach sifts through the substrate quite vigorously, it will often uproot plants that are not well-rooted.
 Potted plants are a good option.
 The substrate should be fairly fine to prevent the loach from damaging itself when it roots for food or buries itself in the substrate.
-Sand or a fine grain gravel are good choices for the substrate.
+Sand or fine grain gravel are good choices for the substrate.
 Lighting should be subdued, or plenty of covers provided so shady hiding spots can be found.